-If you want to serve this dish chilled, you can make it ahead of time.
-Chill the poached pears in the fridge on a plate cut side down & covered with plastic wrap.
-Make the sauce as in step 4 and chill in a container.
+To serve this dish chilled, make it ahead of time and chill the poached pears in the fridge on a plate cut side down & covered with plastic wrap.
+Make the sauce as in step 4 and chill separately in a container.
 Bring the sauce to room temperature before drizzling over the cold pears.

 Be the first to leave a review.